Hasina: A Daughter's Tale: Production

 The film is an Applebox Films project.
-The cinematography of the film has been done by Sadik Ahmed, and editing by Navnita Sen.
+The cinematography of the film has been done by Sadik Ahmed, and editing by Navnita Sen. The camera and electrical departments were led by Amir Hamja.

 Music

 The music was scored by Debojyoti Mishra.
 The film has two more tracks, one of them sung by Piplu himself.

 Release

-The premiere of “Hasina: A Daughter's Tale”, a docudrama on the life of Bangladeshi Prime Minister Sheikh Hasina, was held at Star Cineplex located at Bashundhara City Shopping Complex in Dhaka on 15 November 2018 and also the film was internationally released at Star Cineplex on November 16, 2018.
+The premiere of Hasina: A Daughter's Tale, a docudrama on the life of Bangladeshi Prime Minister Sheikh Hasina, was held at Star Cineplex located at Bashundhara City Shopping Complex in Dhaka on 15 November 2018 and the film was internationally released at Star Cineplex on 16 November 2018.
 The trailer of the film was released on all social media platforms on the 71st birthday of Sheikh Hasina on 28 September 2018.